jaspartang/Traffic-Sign-Classifier-Project/writeup_template.md

 Overall - 66.7% (and if not considering the 5th sign which is not in the class list, it is still 80%)

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This is much lower than the validation set accuracy and also the test set accuracy.
 I suspect 2 reasons:
-1. Large number theorm - I only checked 6 signs.
+1. Statistics - I only checked 6 signs.
 Perhaps trying many more samples will correct the statistics.
 2. Overfitting - Perhaps the model is overfitted.
 To backup this theory, I noticed that my previous model (LeNet) which had less accuracy in the test set, did 100% in my sign set.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 3 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)